 About 300 pages in, after multiple UFO encounters and detailed flashbacks to suppressed memories of alien abduction, my characters began to suspect that the aliens were actually demons.
 The problem then is the demonic aliens still didn't have a clear plan or motivation other than to mess with our heroes, apparently by convincing one of them that she had alien babies being raised on another planet.
 Worse, the heroes could now pray the aliens away, which is not an exciting finale to a long novel.

-My attempted solution was to hold off revealing that the demons were aliens until the end of the novel after Charles Cavanaugh attempted multiple means of fighting them off.
+My attempted solution was to hold off revealing that the aliens were demons until the end of the novel after Charles Cavanaugh attempted multiple means of fighting them off.
 But this just exacerbated the original problem of the villains being without a clear motive, leaving our hero without a real goal until page 750 or so.
 Even my mother isn't going to read a story like that.

 4. I molded the story to serve its theme rather than allowing the theme to emerge from the story.
 In my mind, Straw Houses was destined to be literature read and studied for ages to come.
 What a fool I was.
 Only The Book of David and my other super important and impressive volumes of literature will be studied by future generations:)